 China's Lantern Festival falls on the 15th day of the first lunar month, on the last day of the Chinese New Year.
-It is not only the last day of the New Year's Festival but a very important festival in itself.
-The Lantern Festival's origin dates back as far as to the Western Han Dynasty (206BC-25AD).
-Originally a religious festival, today the Lantern Festival is more secular in its activities.
+Although it is the symbol of the end of the New Year's holiday, it is still a very important festival in itself, with a long origin that can date back as far as the Western Han Dynasty (206BC-25AD).
+Originally a religious festival to light for the Buddha, today the Lantern Festival is more secular in its activities.
 It is a bright and colorful festival loved by people of all ages.

 Origin of Lantern Festival

-During the Han Dynasty, Chinese Buddhism was flourished.
-One of the Western Han Dynasty's emperors heard that on the fifteenth day of the first lunar month's Buddhist monks would light lanterns and sit and watch the cremated remains of The Buddha.
+Chinese Buddhism flourished during the Han Dynasty.
+One of the Western Han Dynasty's emperors heard that on the fifteenth day of the first lunar month Buddhist monks would light lanterns and sit and watch the cremated remains of The Buddha.
 The emperor being a devout Buddhist ordered that on that night all of the lights in the imperial palace and temples be lit to honor The Buddha.
 It caught on and was celebrated by the common people throughout China and eventually evolved into the Lantern Festival.